NovaUniverse/NovaUniverse.py/docs/index.rst

 .. class:: novauniverse.objects.player

-When you run :func:`novauniverse.player` you get this class, also known as the "player object".
+When you run :func:`novauniverse.Player` you get this class, also known as the "player object".

 Player: Attributes
 ******************

-Once you have created a player object using :func:`novauniverse.player`, multiple player properties are available for you to use.
+Once you have created a player object using :func:`novauniverse.Player`, multiple player properties are available for you to use.

 .. attribute:: player.id